Valdivia: Second Spanish city (1645–1810)

 Pedro Álvarez de Toledo y Leiva, the Viceroy of Peru from 1639 to 1648, knew of the strategic importance of Valdivia and decided to repopulate and fortify it once and for all.
-He financed partly the expedition to repopulate Valdivia with his own capital.
+He partially financed the expedition to repopulate Valdivia with his own capital.
 The contingent in charge of the mission was organized in Peru and consisted of seventeen ships filled with building materials and supplies that astounded contemporaries by its magnitude.
 The local government of Chile could not secure Valdivia as it was engaged in continuous war with the Mapuches and was deeply dependent on the Real Situado, an annual payment of silver from Potosí to finance the army of Chile.
-The Valdivia enclave was placed directly under the control of the Viceroyalty of Peru that administered Valdivia from its repopulation in 1645 until 1740.
-Corral, located on the river entrance to Valdivia, became one of the most fortified bay at the time, with 17 forts.
-During this time it was several times proposed to move the city of Valdivia to Mancera Island.
-Valdivia's original site, downtown of modern Valdivia was repopulated in 1684.
+The Valdivia enclave was placed directly under the control of the Viceroyalty of Peru, which administered Valdivia from its repopulation in 1645 until 1740.
+Corral, located on the river entrance to Valdivia, became one of the most fortified bays of the time, with 17 forts.
+During this time, it was several times proposed to move the city of Valdivia to Mancera Island.
+Valdivia's original site, downtown of modern Valdivia, was repopulated in 1684.

-Once Spanish presence in Valdivia was reestablished in 1645, authorities sent convicts from all-over the Viceroyalty of Peru to construct the Valdivian Fort System.
-The convicts, many of whom were Afro-Peruvians, became later soldier-settlers once they had served their sentence.
+Once Spanish presence in Valdivia was reestablished in 1645, authorities sent convicts from all over the Viceroyalty of Peru to construct the Valdivian Fort System.
+The convicts, many of whom were Afro-Peruvians, became later soldier-settlers once they had served their sentences.
 Close contacts with indigenous Mapuche meant many soldiers were bilingual in Spanish and Mapudungun.
-A 1749 census in Valdivia shows that Afro-descendants had a strong presence in the area by then.
+A 1749 census in Valdivia shows that Afro-descendants represented at least 0.24% of the local population.

-Beginning in the mid-18th century, Valdivia left behind its past as an enclave and a period of agricultural expansion begun.
-The expansion, that mainly directed to the south, was done mostly by pacific means, but hostilities with indigenous Huilliches did occur.
+Beginning in the mid-18th century, Valdivia left its past as an enclave behind, and a period of agricultural expansion begun.
+The expansion, mainly directed to the south, was done mostly by peaceful means, but hostilities with indigenous Huilliches did occur.
 After the Valdivian colonization had reached Bueno River, Spanish authorities pushed for connecting the city of Valdivia with the settlements at Chacao Channel by a road.